romaintrovallet/tutorials/NCS_BLE_DFU.md

 ## 6) Perform DFU

-At this point, we either use nRF Connect app or MCUmgr-web to perform the DFU over Bluetooth.
+At this point, we either use nRF Connect application or MCUmgr-web to perform the DFU over Bluetooth.
+In this tutorial, nRF Connect application is the "Tool" used If you prefer MCUmgr-Web, refer to [this tutorial](https://github.com/romaintrovallet/tutorials/blob/master/NCS_BLE_BLINKY_DFU.md)

 Just know that other tools exists
 [List of Over The Air Update provided by Zephyr](https://github.com/zephyrproject-rtos/zephyr/blob/main/doc/services/device_mgmt/ota.rst)